232202 - EverTag Connectivity Module Base PCB WIFI¶

 | COEX_PRIORITY | P2.01 (E4) | Input | GPIO10 (pin 12) | ESP32 indicates priority level |

 Wirepas Mesh uses strict TDMA time slots.
 Missing a slot causes mesh desynchronization.
-If ESP32 were the arbiter, long WiFi TX bursts could starve Wirepas.
+If ESP32 were the RF arbiter, long WiFi TX bursts could starve Wirepas.
 By making nRF54 the gatekeeper, Wirepas timing is never compromised.
 ESP32-IDF supports external coex GRANT signals.
+This is coexistence scheduling, separate from gateway system master (ESP32 owns application policy — see System Architecture).
 See Coexistence Architecture.

 4. Pin-Out (Delta)¶

 Additional GPIO requirements beyond 232200 base pin-out.
-Only 7 pins are needed for the ESP32 interface (UART + control + coexistence).
+Four pins are required for the ESP32 interface (UART + control).
+Three pins are routed for coexistence (firmware TBD).
+One optional ESP32 GPIO connects to nRF54 nRESET via 0 Ω (NM) only.
 SPI pins are not connected to ESP32.

 | Pin | GPIO | Function | Direction | Source | Notes |